 - Tales of Suspense: Red Ledger: Bucky's refusal to even consider that Natasha is truly dead is strange enough in a universe known for people coming back to life all the time but is even more ridiculous coming from a man who was considered dead for more than a century.
 And of course, Natasha turns out to be alive after all.

 - Ghostbusters (IDW Comics): Egon, full stop.
 Ghosts, ancient deities, demons, creatures and people from parallel dimensions... sure.
 But aliens?
 Absolutely not.
 The Transformers crossover naturally makes him grow out of that belief.

 - In Legion of Super-Heroes storyline The Great Darkness Saga, the Legion travels to Zerox, most famously known as the Sorcerers' World, inhabited by wizards who are constantly changing the landscape merely for showing off, and where Legionnaire Dream Girl's sister White Witch studied magic in the past.
 All the same, Dawnstar -whose race is deeply spiritual- still believes magic is a hoax.

 - In Bloom County, Oliver Wendell Jones lives around talking animals (one of which is a basselope), has witnessed more than one Alien Invasion, is friends with someone who has a closet of living anxieties, and is himself a Child Prodigy who has created clones out of a chemistry set and a teleporting machine.
 But astrology?
-He calls is "pseudo-science bibble-babble".
-(The strips where he doubted its authenticity were a Take That! towards the Reagan White House after it was leaked that the First Lady was consulting astrologers.)
+He calls it "pseudo-science bibble-babble".
+(The strips where he doubted its authenticity were a Take That! towards the Reagan White House after it was leaked that the First Lady was consulting an astrologer.)

 "Bloody difficult to be an agnostic these days."